Choosing A brake-system platform.

 Good disc brakes are powerful, but because they are mounted on a single side of the bike and not at a normal apex or confluence of structural members, actuating the brakes induces a significant force into the frame/fork on one side only.
 In the case of the front fork with conventional design, this place a huge force that is about 1/3 of the way up the fork leg with absolutely no other support.
 Without proper design consideration, braking can cause poor handling due to the uneven or unsupported loading or premature failure of the frame, or worse, catastrophic failure of the fork.
 All three of these ‘downsides’ have presented themselves in various brands over the past five or so years as, in all too common fashion, the road bike industry was paying more attention to generating new product demand then taking the time to fully explore and understand the impact of this design shift (rather than paying enough attention to similar lessons learned more than 10 years ago in mountain bikes).

-Rim brakes still are generally preferred among road racing cyclists, and these have been the go-to brake style for the majority of all bicycles for the last 80 years.
+Rim brakes still have been the go-to brake style for the majority of all bicycles for the last 80 years, and are still the preference of a lot of cyclists.
 As the name indicates, the brake is actuated by small brake pads squeezing the rim of the wheel, causing friction, and slowing the bike.
 In the last decade, design improvements to the brake calipers, the brake pad materials and rim braking-surface have significantly enhanced over-all braking performance.
 Rim type brakes (cable actuated) are pretty simple to observe, adjust, and maintain if you are a DIY cyclist.
 The right choice of rims and brake pads provides very good modulation for controlled braking.
 The two prevailing negatives being wet weather braking, which without question, can be less than confidence inspiring and reduced performance if the rim/wheel becomes slightly bent or damaged.

 Rim Brakes and Bike Design